 Ease of Cleaning

 Even the dirtiest outdoor enthusiasts wash their bottles once in a while.
 At least, we hope they do.
-In this metric, we used a standard bottle brush and timed how long it took to hand-wash each bottle.
+In this metric, we used a standard bottle brush and timed how long it took to hand-wash each contender.
 Although some of these are labeled as dishwasher-safe, we decided to rate with hand-washing times for two reasons: 1) Not everyone has access to a dishwasher, especially in the great outdoors, and 2) As you read above, we do not recommend washing plastic components in the dishwasher.
 Lastly, we also factored in the number of parts and their complexity.

 On the other side of the spectrum were the bottles with complex parts, including the CamelBak eddy and the Citrus Zinger.
 The Nomader and Platypus Softbottle proved particularly challenging to clean as well.
 Our bottle brush was too large to fit inside these bottles, and they required many cycles of rinsing to reduce the taste of soap left behind.
 We also found that dirt and other debris tended to stick to the Nomader more than other bottles due to its rubbery, soft design.

 Although less consequential in day-to-day use, the weight of an empty water bottle is a major factor when considering which bottle to use on long hikes and multi-day backpacking trips.
-In this sense, a lighter bottle provides versatility that a heavier bottle does not.
-When scoring in this category, we weighed the bottles using our own scale and divided by the volume to find out heavy each bottle is per fluid ounce (oz./fluid oz.).
+In this sense, a lighter bottle provides the versatility that a heavier bottle does not.
+When scoring in this category, we weighed the bottles using our OutdoorGearLab scale and divided by the volume to find out how heavy each bottle is per fluid ounce (oz./fluid oz.).

-The Platypus SoftBottle weighs in as the lightest bottle-only 1.2 oz.
+The Platypus SoftBottle weighs in as the lightest bottle at only 1.2 oz.
 The other plastic bottles also scored well in this category, as did the Klean Kanteen Insulated.
 The insulated stainless steel bottles fell toward the bottom, but it was the glass bottles that came in last in this category.

 Hydration Alternatives and Accessories